 Zero tolerance is seemingly a target in the complaint.
 I’m in favor of dropping a lot of that type of thing.
-We’ve all seen the idiotic results like suspensions of 6 year olds for pastries eaten into the shape of a gun, however, in some of the rougher schools beyond primary grades, that would be like dropping the only line of defense.
-Holder is quoted in the bottom of the article actually referring to zero tolerance policies as the reason problems from school get injected into the criminal justice system.
+We’ve all seen the idiotic results like suspensions of 6-year-olds for pastries eaten into the shape of a gun, however, in some of the rougher schools beyond primary grades, that would be like dropping the only line of defense.
+Holder is quoted in the bottom of the article actually referring to zero-tolerance policies as the reason problems from schools get injected into the criminal justice system.
 WNCN again:

 Attorney General Eric Holder said problems often stem from well intentioned “zero-tolerance” policies that can inject the criminal justice system into school matters.